PakeezaPakeeza/life-water-project/README.md

 ### Verify Output:
 - Check the `output` folder in the `ngo1` bucket for the generated `.json` file containing the processed data.

----

-Feel free to share this repository or modify it to suit your needs.
-For any issues, refer to the AWS documentation or reach out for support.